 Some of the examples below are tied to using specific databases, while others show more of the search process and how to think about your topic and choose different databases or approaches.
 Experiment with the examples to become familiar with the various strategies for efficient searching.

-Not every aspect of relevance to the project is always evident in the research statement.
+Not every aspect of relevance to the project is always evident in the research question.
 In this case, there could be an interest in how children’s exposure to substance use through popular culture affects their health choices later in life, which would also entail finding research literature on this topic.

 The literature used to inform a project like this would be found through various sources.

 When you search literature for a PhD in the humanities, you will always need more than one database and more than one search strategy.
-In this case, it would be useful to search for literature regarding the different components of the research statement separately.
+In this case, it would be useful to search for literature regarding the different components of the research question separately.

-Though it is not explicit in the research statement, you would also need to examine how the specific works of autobiographical fiction in your study were received when published and if there has been any previous research done on these works.
+Though it is not explicit in the research question, you would also need to examine how the specific works of autobiographical fiction in your study were received when published and if there has been any previous research done on these works.

 Research question: The effectiveness of light therapy interventions to treat winter depression.